make things easier on

 Take blink breaks

 Sometimes simply shutting your eyes for a bit can help re-moisturize them.
 So go ahead—give your eyes a flutter!
-Try a set of 10 reps of blinking for 10 seconds and see how your eyes thank you.
+Try a set of blink reps and see how your eyes thank you.

 Meditate and appreciate